JILSPATEL/ecommerce_website_angular.14/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.3.

-## Steps For Execute Project In Any System:

 # Prerequisites

 Make sure you have the following installed on your machine: